gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     Idler
-        An idler gear, sprocket, or pulley is one that is purposely not used for driving anything else on the shaft.
+        An idler :term:`gear`, :term:`sprocket`, or pulley is one that is purposely not used
+        for driving anything else on the :term:`shaft`.
         The purpose of this idler is, in the case of gears, to transfer power to another direction.
-        For chain and belt, idlers are more common, and are usually adjustable to maintain tension.
+        For :term:`chain` and :term:`belt <HTD Belt>`, idlers are more common, and are usually adjustable to maintain tension.

     JST-PH